 Dependent on which side of the fence you are on, Wilder is either deluded or the victim of the worst injustice in the sport’s history.
 Not once but twice.

-The amount of conspiracy theory videos on social media and YouTube keeps growing and growing by the day.
+The amount of conspiracy theory videos on social media and YouTube still grows today, even now.

 Wilder’s main focal point is the gloves.
-An issue that has been addressed by Fury’s former cornerman Jorge Capetillo.
-The coach explained his view in an exclusive video for WBN.
+An issue that Fury’s part-time cutman addressed Jorge Capetillo.
+The coach explained his view in an exclusive video for WBN HERE.

 Disgruntled fans are touting floppy gloves and now loaded ones.
 However, there’s been no evidence of tampering.
 Fury had authorities from both the California and Nevada State Athletic Commissions watching him pre-fight.